 - Improve digestion in the GI tract

 - Protect the body by fighting off infection, which can help prevent chronic illnesses

-- Reduce inflammation throughout the body.
-It is imperative to our overall well-being to be consistently reducing our inflammatory load and that is why we always recommend taking daily curcumin by Smarter Nutrition.
+- Help discourage abnormal inflammation throughout the body.
+It is imperative to our overall well-being to consistently support normal inflammatory responses, which is why we always recommend taking curcumin by Smarter Nutritiondaily.
 Curcumin is the active healing compound found inside turmeric root.

 Although different herbs and spices offer unique health benefits, most of them are well-known for having powerful antioxidant content.
 In fact, among the top antioxidant foods, herbs and spices beat out all of the other categories in terms of their concentrated level of available antioxidants.

 Top 6 Recommended Herbs and Spices.

 There are tons of healthy and spicy herbs out there that you can cook with.
 These six especially provide the best antioxidants, healing power, and other health benefits.
 Plus, they lower your inflammatory level.

 Turmeric contains curcumin inside, which is a very, very powerful antioxidant.
 It really helps fight the damaging effects of inflammation which is at the root of many health problems, including skin conditions, arthritis, metabolic syndrome, heart disease, and diabetes.
 It’s known for its rich, golden yellow, beautiful, brilliant color.
 You can blend it into your smoothies, make golden milk with it, add it to your soups or water when cooking, and also use it in making curry.
 You can buy it fresh or in its powdered form.
 To get the most out of turmeric, in addition to cooking with it, add a curcumin supplement like Smarter Curcumin to your diet.

 Ginger is well-known for its use to encourage relief from nausea.
-It is used to aid in soothing any kind of motion sickness or headaches.
-Studies show that it can help soothe morning sickness for women who are expecting, as well as nausea from surgery and chemotherapy treatments.
-It’s packed with gingerols, which is an inflammation-fighting compound that is believed to help fight some cancers, reduce osteoarthritis pain and swelling of joints, and help reduce cholesterol.
+It is often used to aid in soothing any kind of motion sickness or headaches.
+It’s packed with gingerols, which is a compound that is believed to help promote normal inflammation responses as well as cardiovascular health.